soltislab/BotanyENMWorkshops/README.md

 ## How to cite

 **How to cite**: Link the repository in your method section as github.com/soltislab/BotanyENMWorkshops.
 For example "Models were developed for each species following avaliable scripts (github.com/soltislab/BotanyENMWorkshops)."
-Note, this workshop is related to [another repository](https://github.com/mgaynor1/ENMCrashCourse), which is updated outside of this workshop.
+Note, this workshop is related to [another repository](https://github.com/mgaynor1/ENMCrashCourse)  and [an R package](https://github.com/nataliepatten/gatoRs), which is updated outside of this workshop.
 This workshop is often done in conjuction with BiotaPhy, therefore our workshop repository contains additional presentation/demos/ect that are not included in the other.

 If you use functions or scripts from the first half of this workshop, please cite this In-prep publication: Patten NN, Gaynor ML, Soltis DE, and Soltis PS.
 Geographic and Taxonomic Occurrence R-Based Scrubbing (gatoRs): An R package and reproducible workflow for processing biodiversity data.
 In prep.